mkraenz/laguerre/README.md

 ### npm install errors
 After mocha was globally installed, a new setup from scratch might end up in the error message as in the comments attached screenshot.
 To safely setup the project try deleting the grunt-mocha and the generator-mocha from %appdata%/npm/node_modules.
 Then run `npm install -g grunt-mocha` and try the whole installation again.

+## ggt Tools Programming
+To start the ts files do the following
+1. add another button in index.html calling the public run...() function from the .ts file you want to run.
+2. copy the .ts file to app/ts
+3. Maybe trigger compile process